waqasdev54/DevOps/commands/php-upgrade.md

 find /path/to/your/code -name "*.php" -exec php -l {} \;
 ```

-### Repository Issues

-If you encounter errors accessing repositories:
-- Check your network connectivity
-- Verify that there are no firewall restrictions blocking repository access
-- Try using alternative repository URLs or mirrors
-- Make sure your system's time and date are correctly set

 ### Extension Compatibility

 Some extensions might not be available or work differently in PHP 8.
 Check each extension's documentation for PHP 8 compatibility.